- NAME AND OBJECTIVES

 1. The general body of the International Youth Nuclear Congress (“IYNC”) is also called the IYNC Network (“Network”).
 The mission of the IYNC is:

 We, as representatives of the new generation of professionals in the nuclear field agree to seize the opportunity of IYNC 2000 by creating an international network, the “International Youth Nuclear Congress”, to:

-- Develop new approaches to communicate benefits of nuclear power, as part of a balanced energy mix;
+- Develop new approaches to communicate the benefits of applications of nuclear science and technology, including nuclear power as a low carbon energy source, as part of a balanced energy mix;

-- Promote further peaceful uses of nuclear science and technology for the welfare of mankind;
+- Promote further peaceful uses of nuclear science and technology for the welfare of mankind and sustainable development;

 - Provide a platform and create building of professional networks that will open up future opportunities.

 One of the major activities of the IYNC Network is to organize biennial meetings to be held in various locations around the globe in years ending with an even number (“general Congress meeting”).

 - IYNC does not have a fixed membership.
 It is generally intended that participants in IYNC will be young professionals and students having a professional and/or educational interest in the fields of nuclear science and technology.

 - IYNC “Participant” shall refer to any person who has participated in any IYNC activity or event (such as a general Congress meeting) or has expressed an interest in working towards the goals of IYNC.